 Landscaping…we realize we ‘wintered over’ during the winter months but they totally let the landscaping go; huge unsightly weeds took over the grounds between and around each site.
 Hopefully, the new maintenance person can get a hold of what was let go.

 The trash dumpsters were not large enough for the amount of trash from 60 sites.
 They only scheduled once a week dumpster pickup.
 By the third day, the dumpsters were overflowing with trash.
 It was horribly unsightly and smelly.
 The second time we stayed, they arranged for biweekly pickup which was an improvement.

 Would we stay here again?
 The price vs. the LACK OF services, accommodations and ‘resort type’ amenities will keep us away.
-It might ‘look’ like a ‘resort’ however, it didn’t have the reputation to boast the title of ‘resort’.
+It might ‘look’ like a ‘resort’ on the website and brochures, however, it didn’t have the reputation to boast the title of ‘resort’.
 It was merely a place to park our RV for the winter for an over inflated price ($610 + $100 electric approx).
 We feel like this is a ‘bait and switch’ operation.
 The management needs to seriously get on board and recognize this.
 Alsation RV Resort COULD BE a fantastic winter-over fun RESORT for RVers.
-Its a BEAUTIFUL facility but business side is ugly.
-However, through word of mouth of so many, it has a lot to be desired for them…or us…to return.
+Its a BEAUTIFUL facility but the business side is ugly.

 Related Blogs: Small Town in a Big State; Castroville Texas